-- 1. Introductory psychology or equivalent (three hours). - 2.
-Four courses from the following nine areas in psychology with a grade of "B-" or better in each course.
+- 1. PSYC 2301 Introductory Psychology or equivalent (three hours). - 2.
+Four courses from the following eight areas in psychology with a grade of "B-" or better in each course.
 Grades of "C+" or below are not acceptable.
-At least two of the four courses must have been taken at the upper-level. - a.
-Systems and theories of psychology
+At least two of the four courses must have been taken at the upper-level.

+- PSYC 3315 Psychological Thinking

 - b.
+PSYC 3321 Learning

-Theories of personality
+- PSYC 3331 Theories of Personality

-- c.
-Child psychology (developmental psychology)

 - d.
-Social psychology
+PSYC 4311 Social Psychology

-- e.
-Abnormal psychology

-- f.
-Learning
+- PSYC 4314 Child Psychology (Developmental Psychology)

-- Brain and behavior (biopsychology; physiological psychology)
+- PSYC 4316 Brain and Behavior (Biopsychology; Physiological Psychology)

+- PSYC 4351 Abnormal Psychology

-- h.
-Cognitive psychology
+- PSYC 4382 Cognitive Psychology

-- Psychological thinking

-- 3. Course in statistics.
-Students whose undergraduate work does not include three hours in statistics must take PSYC 4730 Behavioral Statistics.
+- Course in statistics.
+Students whose undergraduate work does not include three hours in statistics must take PSYC 4370 Behavioral Statistics.

-- 4. Students are expected to demonstrate graduate level writing ability.
+- Students are expected to demonstrate graduate level writing ability.
 Those students whose writing is deemed unacceptable will be advised to take remedial courses.